taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 ### The bug

 There are many different worker types.
-OCC was relying on the name of the ssh key pair to determine which worker type it was setting up.
-The key pair name was static for a very long time, but there was never a contract or API endpoint associated with it.
+Historically the provisioner has used distinct ssh key pairs for each worker type.
+OCC relied on the name of the ssh key pair to determine which worker type it was setting up.
+The key pair name was static for a very long time, but there was never a contract or provisioner API endpoint associated with it.

-As part of adopting the new AWS spot pricing model, jhford landed a change to use a new, single, universal key pair per provisioner.
-The new key had a new name.
+As part of adopting the new AWS spot pricing model, jhford landed a change to use a new, single, universal key pair per provisioner that applied to all workers.
+The new key had a new name, so after the new provisioner code was deployed to production on the morning of February 13, various OCC tasks related to the setup and maintenance of Windows instances in AWS started to fail.

 ### Detection

+Aryx first noticed the Windows test backlog and reported the issue in #taskcluster.
+The build backlog was not noticed until almost a day later once the test backlog had begun to clear.

 ### Fix